nephantes/dolphin-ui/docs/ngsreports.rst

 After navigating to the status page, the next step is to make sure the run whose results you are interested in has completed without errors.

+Once you have a completed run, you can select the options button on the far right and select the 'Report Details' option.